-Other income, net decreased by \$70 million, or 96%, to \$3 million for the fiscal year ended September 30, 2008 as compared to \$73 million for the fiscal year ended September 30, 2007.
-Other income, net for the fiscal year ended September 30, 2008 included \$3 million related to a contingent payment related to settlement of copyright litigation against the operators of the KaZaA peer-to-peer network.
+Other income, net decreased by \$70 million, or 96%, to \$3 million for the fiscal year ended September 30, 2008 as compared to \$73 million for the fiscal year ended September 30, 2008 included \$3 million related to a contingent payment related to settlement of copyright litigation against the operators of the KaZaA peer-to-peer network.
 The 2007 fiscal year included \$64 million related to the settlement of contingent claims held by us relating to Bertelsmann's relationship with Napster in 2000-2001 that occurred in fiscal 2007.